In this guide:

 What is an 85% LTV mortgage

-An 85% LTV mortgage lets you borrow 85% of the purchase price of a property.
+An 85% loan to value (LTV) mortgage lets you borrow 85% of the purchase price of a property.

-You pay the rest with a 15% deposit before the mortgage starts.
+You pay the rest before the mortgage starts with a 15% deposit.

-Or if you’re moving home or remortgaging you’ll need 15% equity in your home, or equity in your home and additional savings.
+If you’re moving home or remortgaging you’ll need 15% equity in your home.
+Or equity in your home and extra savings.

 Lenders take LTVs into account when deciding how much they’ll lend you and the interest rate they’ll charge.